fulldecent/blog.phor.net/_posts/2018-06-24-nontechnical-what-is-erc-721.md

 ## How does your phone connect to a web server?

-Most of your time on computers/phones/technology is spent essenntially with a web browser accessing a web page.
+Most of your time on computers/phones/technology is spent essentially with a web browser accessing a web page.
 Most of the screens you see out in the world that display information are essentially using a web page to show it, but they just hide the URL bar.

 ![Flight board](/assets/images/2018-06-24-nontechnical-what-is-erc-721.webp)